top of page

 My passion lies in creating art with my hands — inspired by my parents, who have both taught me that creativity is a way of life for our family.
 Whether working with pen and ink, paint, plaster, or richly textured handmade paper, I find joy in the tactile process of making.

-Rooted in my love of nature, my work explores a harmonious balance between organic abstraction and intricate detail.
+Rooted in my love of nature, my work at AEV Fine Art explores a harmonious balance between organic abstraction and intricate detail.
 I incorporate sustainable, upcycled materials and handmade paper—each piece layered with depth and meaning.
-The result is a collection of eco-conscious artwork that blends flowing line work, botanical and geometric elements, and vibrant yet grounded color palettes.,Many of my compositions echo the quiet intelligence of the natural world—from cellular structures and root systems to rivers and rain patterns—inviting a sense of interconnectedness and energetic harmony.
+Located in the heart of Loveland, Colorado, my studio is a space where the beauty of nature and art converge.

 Testimonials